jihadanbs/minjem-mobil/README.md

 2. **Install Dependencies**

-    Make sure you have PHP, Composer, and a database such as MySQL installed.
-Then, install the dependencies by running:
+    Ensure you have PHP, Composer, and MySQL installed on your system.
+Then, install the required dependencies:

     ```bash
     composer install
     ```

-3. **Setup the Database**
+3. **Set Up the Database**

-    - Create a new MySQL database for this project.
+    - Create a new MySQL database for the project.
     - Copy `.env.example` to `.env` and update the database credentials in the `.env` file:

     ```bash